 Figure 5.
-Associated changes in city-level mortality per 100,000 population from changes in average population-weighted peak season Normalized Difference Vegetation Index (NDVI) from 2014-2018 to 2019-2023 to the 2020 population, by geographical region (panel A) and climate classification (panel B).
+Changes in city-level mortality per 100,000 population (panels A &C) and in absolute terms (panels B & D) associated with changes in average population-weighted peak season Normalized Difference Vegetation Index (NDVI) from 2014-2018 to 2019-2023 to the 2020 population, by geographical region (panel A) and climate classification (panel B).
+Regions are arranged by the average latitude of their cities.
 One city classified as “Polar” was dropped from panel B (El Alto, Bolivia, 4.78 more deaths per 100,000 population).

 Discussion